Dion O'Neale: Commentary

 The New Zealand media reported on 14 February 2022, that the government was about to make a change in its approach to managing Omicron due to growing numbers of cases.
-O'Neale responded that this change was an acknowledgement that systems to manage the virus needed to change and the plan to shorten home isolation periods and good contact tracing for high risk cases was less restrictive than under previous levels.
+O'Neale suggested this change was an acknowledgement that systems to manage the virus needed to change and the plan to shorten home isolation periods and good contact tracing for high risk cases was less restrictive than under previous levels.